ZarnackGroup/racoon_clip/README.md

 ### from GitHub

-Download the zip file of your preferred release from github and unzip it.
+Download the zip file of your preferred release from Git Hub and unzip it.
 Then go into the unzipped folder.

 ```
 unzip racoon_clip-1.0.0.zip